nodepond/supersonic/README.md

 To send data to PD from irb:

  - pd.send(write ch1 60 0 0 0 60 0 0 0 60 0 0 0 60 0 0 0)

+Here is a hands-on video, that explains the basic workflow

 Credits